citizensense/AirKit_Logbook/toolkit.md

 **Local sources of particle pollution**
 Outline the key sources of pollution in your area.
 Here you might focus a paragraph on transport, waste, industry as appropriate for the area.
 Consider the ways in which sources might be impacting local air quality and what the specific sources are.

-In a separate paragraph, note where Dustboxes are located.
+Note where Dustboxes are located.
 Give some context as to where the monitors are.
 Are they indoors or outdoors?
 Are they close to the road or tucked away in a back garden?
 You should also note and include other citizen and regulatory monitors that provide data for this area.

 It is useful to produce a satellite map ([Mapbox](https://www.mapbox.com/maps/satellite)) that identifies the approximate location of Dustboxes that are being used in the data story and possible pollution sources.
 Before including devices on the map, make sure that you have permission to identify them.
 It is preferable to use fuzzy locations, with Dustbox circles located within a wider area rather than pinpointed to a specific location.